 - The ability to automatically request payouts via PayPal

-- Better tracking of your referrals (you can register your domain so that you do not need any special affiliate URL)
+- Better tracking of your referrals (you can register your domain so that you do not need any unique affiliate URL)

 - Acquire additional commissions for referrals you’ve made in the past

-If you were a previous affiliate with a balance, I would be manually porting over your balance once you register as an affiliate again.
-After signing up to be an affiliate, please open a ticket and reference your past WHMCS account.
-If you’re interested in becoming an affiliate, you can sign up at any time and receive a $5 bonus.
+If you were a previous affiliate with a balance, I would manually port over your balance once you register as an affiliate again.
+After signing up as an affiliate, please open a ticket and reference your past WHMCS account.
+If you’re interested in becoming an affiliate, you can sign up any time and receive a $5 bonus.

-Before signings up to be a part of our Affiliates Program, be sure to read the updated Affiliate Agreement.
+Before signings up to be a part of our Affiliates Program, read the updated Affiliate Agreement.

 Migrating Customer Data

 You may be curious about how I imported your WHMCS customer data into the new billing system.
 First, let me say it was not easy!
-I spent some time developing a custom WordPress plugin that imported your customer data directly into EDD.
-Along with your customer data, it imported your active licenses and credit balance.
-Please note that I will not be importing any support ticket data, but there are very few active support requests open at this time.
-Today, the WHMCS installation has been placed into maintenance mode and will remain in this state for the next calendar year.
+I developed a custom WordPress plugin that imported your customer data directly into EDD.
+It imported your active licenses and credit balance along with your customer data.
+Please note that I will not be importing any support ticket data, but very few active support requests are open now.
+The WHMCS installation has been placed into maintenance mode and will remain in this state for the following calendar year.
 Therefore, you will not be able to access the old system, but it will be available if you need me to reference it.
-Additionally, your old licenses will continue to work as the Licensing Addon for WHMCS will continue to function while in maintenance mode.
-I’ll be getting into the new licensing structure in just a little bit.
+Additionally, your old licenses will continue to work as the Licensing Addon for WHMCS will continue functioning while in maintenance mode.
+I’ll get into the new licensing structure in just a little while.

-Lastly, I wanted to talk about some of the negatives with the new platform.
+Lastly, I wanted to talk about some of the negatives of the new platform.
 Unfortunately, there are some features of WHMCS I cannot replicate: